pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/README.md

 # Glossary View Formatters (connected list WebParts)

 ## Summary
 View formatters to buid a glossary page using connected list WebParts.
 ![Filtered Glossary](./assets/filteredGlossary.gif)

 Two lists are needed on this sample, so two separate JSON files are used:

 File Name|View type for formatting|Details
 ---------|---------|--------
 [glossary-filter.json](./glossary-filter.json)|Gallery|Used to format the filter list.
+[glossary-filter-bg.json](./glossary-filter-bg.json)|Gallery|Used to format the filter list with letter on a background.
 [glossary-view.json](./glossary-view.json)|List|Used to format the main list.

 ## View requirements